aespa: Innovation or Invasion?

 “Imagine an avatar of your favorite celebrity being created and being together with him/her, next to you.
 That avatar will be able to do things you cannot directly do with your favorite celebrity.” — Lee Soo-man

-Possibly the largest red flag of SM Entertainment’s new venture is privacy—or rather, the lack of it.
-In addition to the statement above, its founder also mentioned that fans of the girl group will be able to, once promotions by the real-world members have ended, enjoy exclusively online activities in the meantime, courtesy of the virtual avatars.
-Normally this would not be an issue; plenty of South Korean idol agencies organize online video calls (as a substitute for face-to-face fan meetings during the COVID-19 pandemic) and create apps where fans can communicate with their favorite idols on a more ‘personal’ level.
+Possibly the largest red flag of SM Entertainment’s new venture is privacy—or rather, the lack thereof.
+In addition to the statement above, its founder mentioned that fans of the girl group will be able to, once promotions by the real-world members have ended, enjoy exclusively online activities in the meantime, courtesy of the virtual avatars.
+Normally this would not be an issue; plenty of South Korean idol agencies organize online video calls (as a substitute for face-to-face fan meetings during the COVID-19 pandemic) and create apps where fans can communicate with their favorite idols on a more “personal” level.

 II.
 The AI’s design

-Look at the first photo of this article and look back at this one.
-Do you see even a smidge of resemblance?
-Though the AI are meant to represent the members, they look nothing like them.
-Instead, they are animated supermodels with long legs, wide hips, and paper-thin waists.
-Not only does this perpetuate the vicious beauty standard within Kpop which has driven many to starve themselves and go under the knife, but it likely also takes a toll on the members of aespa themselves.
+Though aespa’s AI counterparts supposedly represent the group’s members, between the first photo of this article and the one above, there is not a smidge of resemblence.
+The AI avatars are animated supermodels with long legs, wide hips, and paper-thin waists.
+Not only does this perpetuate the vicious beauty standard within K-pop which has driven many to starve themselves and go under the knife, but it likely also takes a toll on the members of aespa themselves.
 Imagine having an avatar created especially to represent you, only for it to look like an entirely different person.
 No amount of exercise or dieting could make you look like them.

-Fans of AR projects such as Riot Games’ virtual girl group K/DA will already be familiar with the presence of virtual humanoids in mainstream pop music, but this time, the characters are modeled off of real people.
-Except not at all.
+Fans of AR projects such as Riot Games’ virtual girl group K/DA will already be familiar with the presence of virtual humanoids in mainstream pop music.
+This time, however, the characters are modeled off of and were designed to counterpart real people, though they are anything but.
 They are, by the conventional stereotypes of attractiveness, perfect.

 K/DA itself is a product of League of Legends, a video game (amongst many others) known for its unrealistic portrayal and hypersexualization of women.
-This is a significant reason as to why many men today have equally-unrealistic expectations of “what they want in a girlfriend or wife”.
-And by introducing this into such a massive market as Kpop, where the target audience is exposed to new content on a daily basis, it further normalizes the belief that an hourglass body or long, flowy hair are the most desirable traits a woman should have.
+This is a significant reason as to why many men today have equally unrealistic expectations of what they want in a girlfriend or wife.
+By introducing perfectly designed AI models into such a massive market as K-pop, it further normalizes the belief that an hourglass body or long, flowy hair are the most desirable traits a woman should have.

 The Bottom Line

-In my opinion, the issue does not stem from aespa, but is instead amplified by the group’s controversial concept.
-Having virtual members is not a bad thing, but what makes it a cause for concern is how it will affect Kpop, already notorious for its toxic fan culture, objectification, and ruthless idol micromanaging.
+In my opinion, the issue does not stem from aespa themselves, but is instead amplified by the group’s controversial concept.
+Having virtual members is not a bad thing, but what makes it a cause for concern is how it will affect K-pop, already notorious for its toxic fan culture, objectification, and ruthless idol micromanaging.